davidgasquez/handbook/Data/Metrics.md

   1. They can work to improve the system.
   2. They can distort the system.
   3. Or they can distort the data.
+- Every metric you use should have an Operational Definition.
+  1. A criterion — the thing you want to measure.
+  2. Test procedure — how will you measure the thing?
+  3. Decision rule — how will you decide if the thing you’re measuring should be included in the count?
 ## Good Metric Checklist

 - **Specific and sensitive**: Metrics should be specific to the product or feature, and need to be explicitly and quantitatively defined.
 The metric should also be sensitive enough to measure the impact we expect to see.